AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-5.md

 Prior to this change, tasks and subtasks that were restored were always restored as the last task&nbsp;(either in the task list or beneath the parent task), regardless of the order they appeared prior to being deleted.

-For more information about restoring objects in `Workfront`, see [Restore deleted items](../../../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).
+For more information about restoring objects in Workfront, see [Restore deleted items](../../../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).

 `<iframe class="mt-media" src="assets/206629042?title=0&byline=0&portrait=0" width="640px" height="360px" frameborder="0" allowfullscreen></iframe>`